Hyperbolic Fine-Tuning for Large Language Models: Preliminary

 \section{Preliminary}

-This section introduces the concepts utilized in our study, including the LoRA adapter, the Lorentz model of hyperbolic geometry, hyperbolic linear transformations, and the concept of hyperbolicity.
+This section introduces the key concepts used in our study, including the Lorentz model of hyperbolic geometry and the LoRA adapter.

-\textbf{LoRA Adapter} The LoRA adapter offers an efficient approach for modifying large LLMs with minimal computational overhead.
-Instead of retraining the entire model, LoRA focuses on adjusting specific components within the model's architecture to transform an input $\mathbf{x}$ into an output $\mathbf{z}$.
-In practice, LoRA targets the weight matrices found in each Transformer layer of an LLM.
-Typically, the weight $W$ of the Transformer, which resides in the dimensions $\mathbb{R}^{d \times k}$, is adapted through a low-rank approximation.
-This is achieved by introducing an additional term, $\Delta W$, to the original weight matrix:

-Here, $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$ represent two smaller, learnable matrices where $r$—the rank of these matrices—is significantly less than either $d$ or $k$.
-This design choice ensures that $r \ll \min(d, k)$, thereby reducing the complexity of the model adaptation.
-During the fine-tuning process, only the matrices $A$ and $B$ are adjusted, while the pre-existing weights $W$ are kept frozen.
-This method significantly decreases the number of parameters that need to be trained, from $dk$ to $(d+k)r$, enhancing the efficiency of the fine-tuning process.
-As a result, LoRA enables the targeted adaptation of LLMs, allowing them to transform an input $\mathbf{x}$ into an output $\mathbf{z}$ while maintaining high performance and adapting to new tasks or datasets with a fraction of the computational resources typically required.

-\textbf{Hyperbolic Geometry} Unlike the flat Euclidean geometry, hyperbolic geometry is characterized by a constant negative curvature.
-We utilize the Lorentz model, also known as the hyperboloid model, for our study due to its ability to effectively capture hierarchical structures and maintain numerical stability \citep{nickel2018learning,chen2021fully}.
+\textbf{Hyperbolic Geometry.} Unlike flat Euclidean geometry, hyperbolic geometry is characterized by a constant negative curvature.
+We utilize the Lorentz model, also known as the hyperboloid model due to its ability to effectively capture hierarchical structures and maintain numerical stability \citep{nickel2018learning,chen2021fully,mishne2023numerical}.
 The Lorentz model in $n$ dimensions with curvature $-1/K (K>0)$ is defined as:

-where $\langle \cdot, \cdot \rangle_\mathcal{L}$ is the Lorentzian inner product, given by: $ \langle \mathbf{x}, \mathbf{y} \rangle_\mathcal{L} = -{x}_0 {y}_0 + \sum_{i=1}^n \mathbf{x}_i \mathbf{y}_i. $
+where $\langle \cdot, \cdot \rangle_\mathcal{L}$ is the Lorentzian inner product, given by: $ \langle \mathbf{x}, \mathbf{y} \rangle_\mathcal{L} = -{x}_0 {y}_0 + \sum_{i=1}^n {x}_i {y}_i. $